odm7341/dispatchDuck/README.md

 ---

-## ✨ How can play DASHDRM streams?
+## ✨ How can I play DASHDRM streams?

 Easy!
 You'll need the clearkeys in order to play DRM protected content.
 There are a number of ways to acquire the keys such as scripts and browser plugins.
 This script assumes that you have these keys already.